RITIK100/practical.md/practical.md

     91
     3

-# PRACTICAL 13.
-Write a C Program to find the average of n numbers using arrays.
+# 13. Write a C Program to find the average of n numbers using arrays.

     #include <stdio.h>
     int main()